You learn quickly, great!

 NULL.
 A database inserts

-NULL values for each columns you omit in an
+NULL values for each column you omit in an

-Warning: sometimes the database will not allow you to add incomplete data.
-This topic is beyond the scope of this course.
-We'll talk about it in the Creating Tables in SQL course.
+Warning: Sometimes, the database will not allow you to add incomplete data.
+This topic is beyond the scope of this course; we talk about it in the Creating Tables in SQL course.